TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

 # Kownledge
 For this workshop, knowledge of the participant is expected at the level of **intermediate**.
+This is with respect to the use of Linux, Node-red, MariaDB, and Graphana.

+# License and disclaimer.
+Please note the license at the end of this workshop manual.

 # Required material